ansible-community/ara/doc/source/usage.rst

-      data show      Show details of a recorded key/value pair file list      Returns a list of files file show      Show details of a file generate       Generates a static tree of the web application help           print detailed help for another command host facts     Show facts for a host host list      Returns a list of hosts
+      data show      Show details of a recorded key/value pair file list      Returns a list of files file show      Show details of a file generate html  Generates a static tree of the web application generate junit Generate junit stream from ara data help           print detailed help for another command host facts     Show facts for a host host list      Returns a list of hosts